cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

 Now we need to configure the config add-on and store the respective environment setting in it.
 So run the following commands to do this:

     // Set the default environment setting
-    cctrlapp cloudcontroldlyii/default addon.add config.free --APPLICATION_ENV=main
+    cctrlapp cloudcontroldlyii/default config.add APPLICATION_ENV=main

     // Set the testing environment setting
-    cctrlapp cloudcontroldlyii/testing addon.add config.free --APPLICATION_ENV=testing
+    cctrlapp cloudcontroldlyii/testing config.add APPLICATION_ENV=testing

 Now that this is done, we're ready to make some changes to our code to make use of the new configuration.

 ##5.
 Environment Configuration